one-highflyer/Shipzilla/README.md

 As you already know, we do not have a place to look at the exact cost of the courier services we use when sending a parcel abroad from Sri Lanka.
 Even though there is a price calculator on the websites of those companies, often the prices displayed online are different (less / more) than what an agent says.
 There are several reasons for this.

- 1.Fuel Surcharge
+ 1. Fuel Surcharge
- 2.The value of the dollar in proportion to the rupee 3.Differences in handling charges between country zones
+ 2. The value of the dollar in proportion to the rupee
+ 3. Differences in handling charges between country zones

 There are a lot of things like this.